 - The installation of this stove must comply with your local building code rulings.
-Please observe the clearances to combustibles (see figures 5-7).
-Do not place fuel, furniture or any other objects within the clearance area. - 2.
-Verify that the stove is properly assembled and installed before firing the stove for the first time.
-After reading these instructions, if you have any doubt about your ability to complete your installation properly, you must obtain the services of a professional licensed installer familiar with all aspects of safe and correct installation.
-DO NOT use temporary or makeshift compromises during installation.
-There must be NO DEVIATION OR ALTERATION OF ANY KIND from the very specific instructions spelled out in this instruction manual as it pertains to the installation of this woodstove.
-NO EXCEPTIONS! - DO NOT store wood, kindling, flammable liquids or other combustible materials in the vicinity of the appliance.
-Refer to certification label on back of unit and reference figures 5-7 in this manual. - 4.
-DO NOT INSTALL THIS STOVE IN A MOBILE HOME, MANUFACTURED HOME, TRAILER OR TENT NO EXCEPTIONS!
-(HUD Federal Standard: 24 CFR Ch.XX). - DO NOT ELEVATE THIS STOVE BY ANY MEANS. (i.e. bricks under legs, cement blocks) Stove legs must set directly upon the solid-surface non-combustible floor as specified in this stove instruction manual. - 6.
+Please observe the clearances to combustibles (see reference figures 10-12).
+Do not place furniture or other objects within the clearance area. - 2.
+Verify that the stove is properly installed before firing the stove for the first time.
+After reading these instructions, if you have any doubt about your ability to complete your installation properly, you must obtain the services of a professional licensed installer familiar with all aspects of safe and correct installation. - DO NOT store wood, flammable liquids or other combustible materials too close to the unit.
+Refer to certification label on back of unit and reference figures 10-12 in this manual. - DONOTINSTALLTHIS STOVE IN A MOBILE HOME, MANUFACTURED HOME, TRAILER OR TENT NO EXCEPTIONS!
+(HUD Federal Standard: 24 CFR Ch.XX). - 5.
 DO NOT MODIFY THIS STOVE IN ANY WAY!
+DO NOT ELEVATETHIS STOVE BY ANY MEANS. (i.e. bricks under pedestal base, cement blocks) Stove base must set directly upon the solid-surface, non-combustible floor as specified in this stove instruction manual. - 6.
+DO NOT MODIFY THIS STOVE IN ANY WAY!

-Stove must be installed with legs and heat shield provided, attached as shown in the instructions.
-DO NOT OPERATE WITHOUT BOTTOM HEAT SHIELD IN PLACE NO EXCEPTIONS.
+Stove must be installed with pedestal provided, attached as shown in the instructions.
+DO NOT OPERATE WITHOUT BOTTOM HEAT SHIELD NO EXCEPTIONS.
+Heat Shield must be assembled and installed as shown in Assembly Instructions.
 Assemble only with original parts as supplied and shown in this manual.
-DO NOT OPERATE A STOVE THAT IS MISSING ANY PARTS!
+DO NOT OPERATE A STOVETHAT IS MISSING ANY PARTS!
 If any parts are missing or defective, please notify the dealer or manufacturer immediately.
-Replace missing, broken or worn parts with factory original or equivalent parts only. - CAUTION: DO NOT ALTER COMBUSTION AIR CONTROL RANGE TO INCREASE FIRING OR FOR ANY REASON.
-Altering or tampering with air control beyond normal capacity will create unsafe and hazardous conditions. - Always connect this stove to a chimney and vent to the outside.
-Never vent to a room or inside a building.
-DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.

-- 9. DO NOT CONNECT A WOOD BURNING STOVE TO AN ALUMINUM TYPE B GAS VENT.
+Replace missing, broken or worn parts with factory original or equivalent parts only. - 7.
+Do not tamper with combustion air control beyond normal adjustment capacities. - Always connect this stove to a chimney and vent to the outside.
+Never vent to another room or inside a building.
+DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT CONNECT A WOOD BURNING STOVE TO AN ALUMINUM TYPE B GAS VENT.
 This is not safe.
-Use code-approved masonry chimney with flue liner or an Underwriters Laboratories Listed UL 103 HT (US)/ULC-S629 (CDN) Residential Type and Building Heating Appliance Chimney system.
+Use approved masonry or an Underwriters Laboratories Listed UL 103 HT / ULC-S629

+- Residential Type and Building Heating Appliance Chimney.
 Use a 6"/152mm diameter chimney, that is high enough to give a good draft.
 (See specifics in Chimney Connections instructions). - 10.
 Be sure that your chimney is safely constructed and in good repair.
 Have the chimney inspected by the fire department or a qualified inspector.
 Your insurance company should be able to recommend a qualified inspector.
 Chimney connector pipe must be in good condition.
 Replace if necessary before using stove. - 11.
 Creosote or soot may build up in the chimney connector and chimney and cause a house/building fire.
 Inspect the chimney connector and chimney twice monthly during the heating season and clean if necessary. (see Service Hints). - 12.
-In the event of a chimney fire, turn the air controls to closed positions, leave the building and CALL THE FIRE DEPARTMENT IMMEDIATELY!
+In the event of a chimney fire, turn the air control to closed position, leave the building and CALL THE FIRE DEPARTMENT IMMEDIATELY!
 Have a clearly understood plan on how to handle a chimney fire by contacting your local fire authority for information on proper procedures in the event of a chimney fire.
 After the fire is out, the chimney must be cleaned and inspected for any stress or cracks before starting another fire.
 Check the condition of any combustibles surrounding the chimney. - Ashes should not be allowed to accumulate above the top of the lower primary air orifice (LPAO, air vent at front of firebox, just inside of door).